maybornegit/ros_farmbot/README.md

 ```
 pip install -r /path/to/requirements.txt
 ```
-- Test that the package was download successfully by running 'colcon build' and ensuring no stderrors.
+- Test that the package was downloaded successfully by running 'colcon build' and ensuring no stderrors.
 Run:
 ```
 cd ~/ros2_ws
 colcon build
 ```

-- Lastly, try sourcing the bash files and running a running a ROS node to initialize the '~/ros_farmbot_data' directory in your local home (disconnect from equipment and expect errors).
+- Lastly, try sourcing the bash files and running a ROS node to initialize the '~/ros_farmbot_data' directory in your local home (disconnect from equipment and expect errors).
 Please copy the 'placeholders' folder in this package into that new directory.
 Run the initial node by:
 ```
 cd ~/ros2_ws
 source /opt/ros/humble/setup.bash